markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Step 6: Styling Form

-It's time to give our `form` some needed layout and styling to match our mock-up.
+Let's make our design team happy by following their mock-up to give the `form` some needed layout and styling.

-> **Linear Steps**:
+#### **Heading**

-1. **Heading**: let's jazz up our heading!
+Let's jazz up our heading!
 We need to bring some excitement and enthusiasm and the current `h3` element leaves a bit to be desired.
 There are several ways that we can select this element by CSS.

 - We could give this `h3` element a class and select it as we did for the form container and the `section`.
 - We could select the parent element and then the child element that is contained within the parent, as we did in the previous lesson in the `header` and `footer`.

 We have chosen the second option for one reason, class attributes are used to distinguish or select one or more set of elements from other elements.
 Since there is only one `h3`, creating a new class is a bit of an overkill or over engineered.
 Simplicity is a great rule of thumb to go by when possible.

-> **Do It Yourself**: Let's go to your `style.css` file to select this `h3` element to make it a bit larger and set the `margin` to zero to reduce any possible word wrapping.
+> **Activity**: Let's go to your `style.css` file to select this `h3` element to make it a bit larger and set the `margin` to zero to reduce any possible word wrapping.

+#### **Text Spacing**
-2. **Text Spacing**: Next will be adding some space to the `p` for legibility and spacing, specifically to the top and bottom margins.
+Next will be adding some space to the `p` for legibility and spacing, specifically to the top and bottom margins.

+#### **Input Fields**
-3. **Input Fields**: It's time to give our input fields some style and panache.
+It's time to give our input fields some style and panache.
 First let's get each one to exist on its own line while making the `font-size` bigger with a nice `border`.
 Part of having a good website is giving the visitor an easy time navigating and using our page.
 Especially when it comes to user interaction, it's really important to make it as simple and as straightforward as possible.
 This means having clear demarcations on each line and to address what each input field is for.

 > **Pause**: If we selected `input` as our CSS selector, we would style the radio button and checkbox as well as the input fields which isn't our goal.
 So how would we select just the input fields for this styling?